1. The Checkmk Micro Core’s special features

 The CMC therefore knows for certain that the host itself is UP and it can thus send the notification without delay.

-The same principle is utilised when calculating network outages if parent hosts have been defined.
+The same principle is utilized when calculating network outages if parent hosts have been defined.
 Here as well notifications will at times be delayed briefly in order to wait for a verified status.

 2.2.
 The advantages